greyblake/nutype/README.md

     pub struct Username(String);

     pub enum UsernameError {
-        // Occurs when a string is not not_empty Missing,
+        // Occurs when a string is empty
+        Empty,

         // Occurs when a string is longer than 255 chars.
         TooLong,